MightyAcas/vylet/README.md

 [You](https://www.youtube.com/watch?v=heWXOUOcC3I) :D Thanks for reading!

 ## Contact
-In you have any questions or just wanna reach out, feel free to!
+In you have any questions or just wanna reach out, feel free to send me a message!
 My Discord username is `acas`.